HeatPackBandits Logo

 AI You Can't Ignore

-Hundreds of hours of tuning went into making our AI feel real.
-They move like players.
-They loot like players.
-They wear partially damaged gear and carry half-empty magazines.
-When you kill one, you get a dogtag with a name — one of hundreds we hand-picked.
+Hundreds of hours went into making our AI hold up under scrutiny.
+They move like players and loot like players.
+They wear partially damaged gear and carry half-empty magazines, because real survivors don't spawn in with pristine kits.
+Kill one and you'll pull a dogtag with a name on it — one of a thousand we picked by hand.

 A Chernarus Worth Getting Lost In Again